 Gutters Gutters should be directed so water is not discharged across your driveway or sidewalk.
 Otherwise, when temperatures go below freezing, ice can form in these areas which can result in slips and falls.

-Trampoline and pools Trampolines and pools should be situated within a fenced yard with a locking gate.
+Trampolines and pools should be situated within a fenced yard with a locking gate.
 This reduces the risk of use by uninvited guests.
 All trampolines should also be equipped with a safety net.

 When a major incident occurs, and you find yourself faced with a liability lawsuit due to an injury on your property, you’ll be glad you have umbrella coverage.
 See how it works, and how much you need, with our umbrella calculator.

-Trees and shrubs Make sure your trees stay trimmed.
+Make sure your trees stay trimmed.
 Have any limbs removed that are hanging over your home to reduce damage that could occur in the event of heavy winds or a storm.

 Home renovations If you are planning to do a renovation, no matter how small or large, be sure to contact your agent ahead of time to ensure you are properly covered and that there are no coverage limitations.